first-1251/2019-robot/docs/SUBSYSTEM.md

 ### Step 2: Create parts owned by the subsystem

 We use the constructor to create the parts that make up the subsystem.
-Usually, we do this with the help of one or more `factories`.
-This Collector has one motor (controlled by a talon) and one switch used to detect whether or not the game piece has been collected.
+Usually, we do this with the help of one or more _factories_ (see `/docs/PART_FACTORIES.md` for more about that).
+Our example Collector has one motor (controlled by a talon) and one switch used to detect whether or not the game piece has been collected.

 All parts are assigned to `private` fields so that they can be accessed throughout the class, but not by other classes.
 The fields are also marked as `final` because they never get reassigned.